LSU to open in the fall with several changes; Saturday nights in Death Valley still unclear

 And of course, the question on everyone's mind-what about football?
 The president not giving any definitive answers on keeping a September 5 kick-off.

-"Again, as with going back to school, we hope to god that we will be back to football and to sports, but how are we going to do it?
+"Again, as with going back to school, we hope to God that we will be back to football and to sports, but how are we going to do it?
 We're going to do it safely.”

 And as far as if Saturday nights in Death Valley- will it be packed with fans?